 While there is currently no cure for peroxisomal disorders, treatment is symptomatic.
-It is recommended that all children diagnosed with peroxisomal disorder take a multivitamin supplement which includes higher levels of vitamins A, D, E, and K (ex.
-Source CF and AquADEKs).
-Some children experience Coagulopathy (impaired blood clotting) and therefore require additional supplementation of vitamin K (e.g., Mephyton).
+It is recommended that individuals diagnosed with peroxisomal disorder take a multivitamin supplement which includes higher levels of vitamins A, D, E, and K. Some Individuals experience coagulopathy (impaired blood clotting) and therefore require additional supplementation of vitamin K (e.g., Mephyton).

-8. How can I find out more about Peroxisomal Disorders and connect with other parents?
+9. How can I find out more about Peroxisomal Disorders and connect with other parents?

-The Global Foundation for Peroxisomal Disorders, a 501(c)(3) public charity, currently connects more than 500 families from over 40 countries with the following types of Peroxisomal Disorders: Zellweger Spectrum Disorder (ZSD), D-Bifunctional Protein Deficiency (DBPD), and Acyl-CoA Oxidase Deficiency (ACOX).
-These patients and families have an array of diverse experiences creating an invaluable source of support.
-The GFPD supports these families through connections to medical & scientific professionals.
-Additionally, The GFPD supports it's families through family support and informational conferences, connecting families through online support groups, and provides an equipment exchange program.
-The GPFD also shares objective and credible information to families, caregivers of patients, and adult patient self-advocates, with Peroxisomal Disorders, and is a voice in the public arena for children affected by the disorders
+The Global Foundation for Peroxisomal Disorders, a 501(c)(3) public charity, currently connecting more than 600 families from over 40 countries with the following types of Peroxisomal Disorders: Zellweger Spectrum Disorder (ZSD), D-Bifunctional Protein Deficiency (DBPD), Acyl-CoA Oxidase Deficiency (ACOX), and Alpha-Methylacyl-CoA racemase (AMACR) Deficiency.

+GFPD patients and families have an array of diverse experiences creating an invaluable source of support.
+The GFPD supports these families through connections to medical & scientific professionals, educational and scientific conferences, webinars, bereavement support, peer support, online support groups, advocacy, and provides an equipment exchange program.
+The GFPD shares objective and credible information to professionals, families, caregivers of patients, and individuals with peroxisomal disorders.
+The GFPD is a voice in the public arena for individuals affected by these rare disorders.